turingschool/front-end-curriculum/lessons/react-router-revisited.md

 React Router is the go-to routing library for building React apps.

-The main cornerstones of React Router are components, location, and Match.
-As with the rest of React, everything is a component, and the router is no different, although it's worth mentioning once again that React Router is not PART of React, although it was designed to work seamlessly with this particular framework.
+In React Router 4, the building blocks are `components`, `location`, and `<Match>`, with additional tools baked in.
+As with the rest of React, everything is a component, and the router is no different.
+It's worth mentioning once again that React Router is not PART of React, although it was designed to work seamlessly with this particular framework.

 React router in essence simply shows or hides components based on what page your user has visited.